Mikuu/ArXmanS/micoo/index.md

 > all the below steps require the project [repository](https://github.com/Mikuu/Micoo) be cloned to your local, and all the commands are executed from the project's root path.

+> before going to each launching steps, please first check the [initialization section](###initialize-micoo-service), otherwise you may lost your passcode.
 ### launch with Docker images from Docker Hub

 ```commandline